 The same Sunburst V pictured above (940712) sold for $16,500 in 2005.

 Serial Number: 940113.
 Grovers and newer Gibson tuners were added and removed from this V over the years.
 Lots of wear.
-This guitar has had five different owners in the past 15 years, three of which were in the USA.
+This guitar has had six different owners in the past 16 years, three of which were in the USA.
 The other three are in the Far East.
 It sold in Japan in mid 2012, and again in March 2018, and again in May 2019.
 The current owner lives in Hong Kong.
 Thanks for the updated info Tim.

 Pictured below are a few of the Sunburst Vs with the lighter reddish-brown outer edging finish.
 Other than the two that I own (including the 1966 Prototype), most have broken and repaired headstocks.

 Serial Number: 005xxx.
 This guitar was routed for a third pickup then restored with a replacement pickguard.
 It also has a severely cracked headstock and had Grovers at one time.

 Notice the original pickguard, third humbucker and stop bar tailpiece added in place of the ABR-1 bridge.
 This guitar has since been "restored" as shown above.
 At one time "lightning bolts were in."
 Ha !
 The Sunburst prototype also has a lightning bolt sticker.

 Serial Number: 00029x.
 Notice the lighter reddish-brown outer edging finish.
 This one has had a headstock repair.
 It is most-likely a Batch #2 Sunburst V due to the 0002xx series serial number associated with the early production batches.